mcantelon/fashion-quest/README.md

 port of the 1978 text adventure "Pirate Adventure" by Scott Adams and lives in the "pirate_adventure" directory.

-To play either of these use Shoes to run fq.rb and select which you'd like to play.
+To play either of these use Shoes to open run.rb and select which you'd like to play.

 Some super rough documentation is present as DOC_OUTLINE.